Jayman2000/jasons-nixos-config/README.md

 4. Reboot.
 5. Log in as root and set jayman’s password.

-#### Instructions specific to Jason’s Web Site
+#### Instructions specific to systems that import `auto-upgrade.nix`

-These post-installation steps should only be done on `jasonyundt.website` or `jasonyundt.website.home.arpa`.
+These post-installation steps should only be done on

+- `jasonyundt.website`
+- `jasonyundt.website.home.arpa`
+- `mailserver.test.jasonyundt.email`

 1. If one doesn’t already exist, create a new email address on `jasonyundt.email`.
 The address should be `<fqdn>@jasonyundt.email` where